crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 }
 ```

-The above `ProblemDetails.Extensions` dictionary contains an `ErrorId` key which points to a plain `Guid` - this is our error ID which will allows us to run a query like this, given its value is `1d6640cd16974e84b5ef7deacc590a6b`:
+The above `ProblemDetails.Extensions` dictionary contains an `ErrorId` key which points to a plain `Guid` - this is our error ID which will allows us to run a query like below (given its value is `1d6640cd16974e84b5ef7deacc590a6b`):

 ```sql
 select *